When is the best time to fly to Bilbao?

 Though Castilian Spanish is the official language of Spain, Basque, or Euskara, is prominently spoken in Bilbao, especially in the more remote regions.
 The language has been a mystery to linguistic scholars for hundreds of years, as it shares no common characteristics with other modern spoken languages.
 Unless you’re a language wiz, don’t expect to become proficient in Basque before your trip.
 If you’re feeling adventurous and want to try out the local language, here are a few stock phrases that’ll help you out in a pinch:

 Do you speak English?: Inork ba al daki ingelesez?

 The savings don’t have to stop once you’ve booked your cheap flight to Bilbao: The BilbaoCard, which is available at all Bilbao Tourism Bureaus throughout the city, offers discounted fares for public transportation, the best museums in town and even performances and other cultural events.

-Casco Viejo, Bilbao’s medieval neighbourhood, is a great first stop to hit after your flight to Bilbao touches down.
+Casco Viejo, Bilbao’s medieval neighbourhood, is a great first stop to hit after you land.
 Stretch your legs and mosey through the narrow cobblestone streets to scope out the Ribera Market, or take a breather and feed the pigeons gathering in Plaza Nueva.

-The curvaceous, reflective exterior of the Guggenheim Museum in Bilbao may be the city’s most recognisable landmark, but the educational programs and activities for children taking place at the museum are often overlooked by families hoping to keep the kids entertained after their Bilbao flight.
+The curvaceous, reflective exterior of the Guggenheim Museum in Bilbao may be the city’s most recognisable landmark, but the educational programs and activities for children taking place at the museum are often overlooked by families hoping to keep the kids entertained.
 Several artists, authors and performance groups pass through the museum during the year, and hands-on workshops are open to children throughout the week so that they can cultivate their budding creativity after walking through the museum’s imaginative exhibits.